By Greg Ball.

 Amateur directors often make the mistake of focusing strictly on information rather than emotion.
-They often tend to treat a business video like it’s a brochure, or other piece of promotional literature.
-They forget that engagement is essential to sell.
-A professional director knows how to illicit emotion.
+They often tend to treat a business video like it’s a brochure or other piece of promotional literature.
+They forget that engagement is essential to selling.
+A professional director knows how to elicit emotion.

 – Inexperienced directors tend to fail to sell.

 Yes, marketing videos need to appeal to the emotions, but, ultimately they also need to sell your product or service.
 If you don’t structure your video properly to sell, it could be ineffective!

 This is another fine-line that an experienced video director can walk.
 The pros can create entertaining videos that also achieve your marketing goals.

 – Non-professional directors tend to leave out important marketing details.

 Even if you have a brilliant vision, and feel you can direct your own video, the devil is in the details.
 You would be surprised how many self-directed videos you can find online that leave out critical marketing details such as their company’s logo, tagline, URL, or phone number!

 Our recommendation: Spring for a professional, experienced, and proven director for your promotional video.

 There are many other things that a professional director will bring to the table, which an amateur director might not.